kriya-finance/code-test-backend/Readme.md

 We advice you to take between 60 to 90 minutes to complete this task.

+Note that we have added xUnit as the default testing framework but you are welcome to use whatever testing framework you are most comfortable with

 ### What we pay attention to when we evaluate your submission
 * Code quality and consistency
 * Readability and simplicity